Bear Behaving Badly

-Bear Behaving Badly is a British children's sitcom which originally aired for four series and was broadcast between 3 September 2007 and 21 December 2010.
+Bear Behaving Badly is a British children's sitcom produced by Darrall Macqueen Productions, which originally aired for four series and was broadcast on the CBBC channel from 3 September 2007 until 21 December 2010.

 Background

 The programme is centred around the daily adventures of Barney Harwood, his pet bear Nev, his koala friend Crazy Keith and the caretaker of the trio's flat, Andy Prank.
-Nev and Barney originally appeared together on Sunday morning children's programme Smile, which ceased in 2007.
-The events of the programme take place at some point after Smile.
-The programme features the voices of Ross Mullan as Nev and Simon Buckley as Keith, with legendary actress Bella Emberg playing the role of Barney's Aunt Barbara.
+Nev and Barney originally appeared together on Sunday morning children's programme Smile which ended in 2007.
+The programme features the voices of Ross Mullan as Nev and Simon Buckley as Keith, with actress Bella Emberg playing the role of Aunt Barbara.
 A series of twenty-six episodes was commissioned by the BBC in March 2007, after a trailer for the proposed series being uploaded to YouTube received over 1 million hits.
 Following successful ratings, a second series of twenty-six episodes followed in December 2008.
 Both series were originally broadcast on BBC One, before being repeated in an early morning slot on BBC Two.
 In August 2009, a third series of thirteen episodes was filmed.
 These episodes began airing from 7 December 2009, this time on the CBBC Channel, before later being repeated on BBC One.
 In July 2010, a fourth series of thirteen episodes was filmed.
 These episodes began airing from 6 October 2010.
 The series concluded on 21 December 2010, and thus far, no further episodes have been filmed or broadcast, with the exception of repeats.